rancher/rke2-docs/docs/upgrades/manual_upgrade.md

 For an exhaustive and up-to-date list of channels, you can visit the [rke2 channel service API](https://update.rke2.io/v1-release/channels).
 For more technical details on how channels work, you can see the [channelserver project](https://github.com/rancher/channelserver).

-:::tip
+:::important
 When attempting to upgrade to a new version of RKE2, the [Kubernetes version skew policy](https://kubernetes.io/docs/setup/release/version-skew-policy/) applies.
 Ensure that your plan does not skip intermediate minor versions when upgrading.
 Nothing in the upgrade process will protect against unsupported changes to the Kubernetes version.
 :::

-### Upgrade rke2 Using the Installation Script
+## Upgrade rke2 Using the Installation Script

 To upgrade rke2 from an older version you can re-run the installation script using the same flags, for example: